 Cats spend most of their day sleeping, leaving their hair behind wherever they snooze.
-If you’re ready to reclaim your furniture, one strategy is to provide your cat with its own bed.
+If you are ready to reclaim your furniture, one strategy is to provide your cat with its bed.
 However, unless you put it in just the right spot, there’s a decent chance your cat will ignore the bed.
 In this article, we’ll tell you about five ideal locations to put a cat bed, along with some tips for choosing a bed and how to keep the peace when buying beds for a multi-cat household.

 The 5 Ideal Locations to Put a Cat Bed